 Students find out if they are offered a seat at a specialized high school in March.

-If you are not placed
+If you are not happy with your placement

-• December: *Submit high school application to your 8th-grade guidance counselor.
+• December: Submit high school application.

 If you move to New York City mid-year or over summer

 If you move to the city after the high school application process is over, you will face some difficulties finding a school.
 The Department of Education Family Welcome Centers will find you a seat, but the bureaucracy can be infuriating, especially if you arrive during the summer.
 Try calling schools directly to determine if your child meets their admissions criteria and if there is space available.
 You'll still have to go through a Family Welcome Center for admittance, but it’s helpful to go in with a list of schools that you know have space and are a good fit for your child.
-Special registration offices for newcomers open in late August or early September.

 Specialized High Schools: If you’re a rising 9th- or 10th-grader who moved to the city after the SHSAT and LaGuardia auditions were held the prior fall, you may still apply.
 The DOE offers dates in August for qualifying newcomers to take the SHSAT and audition for LaGuardia.
 You must register for the exam and audition ahead of their designated dates at a Family Welcome Center.